Iron Bull: Appearances

-Critical reception
+Reception and analysis

 Freddie Prinze Jr. has received acclaim for his performance as the Iron Bull.

 The Iron Bull was very well received, and gained accolades for his appearance in Inquisition.
 He is considered Inquisition's best party member by various sources.
 He was named Best New Character of the Year for Giant Bombs 2014 Game of the Year Awards.
 Iron Bull was a nominee for Most Memorable Character for New Game Network's Game of the Year Awards 2014.
 Commentators found his characterization as a self-confident figure who is irreverent and eccentric to be appealing.

 Kirk Hamilton, the editor-in-chief of Kotaku, described the Iron Bull as "a thoughtful, wry killer whose joie de vivre and reckless enthusiasm for danger make him an all-but-essential party member for adventures out in the field".
 Kate Gray observed that he started off as a witty yet slightly cold Qunari warrior that towers imposingly over the rest of the party companions, but "get to know him through the complex and engaging romance system and you'll discover the heart of a teddy bear underneath all that bravado".
 His interactions with an Inquisitor who is of Qunari background is praised as interesting by Giant Bomb, noting that "in a game rooted in class and racial warfare, watching Iron Bull criticize your own upbringing roots the game's politicization in surprisingly electric waters".
-Matt Kane of GLAAD praised the Iron Bull's characterization, noting that "not only will he school the player on using respectful language if they misgender Krem, Bull is also openly bisexual and will end up dating Dorian (provided both characters are in the party long enough) if the player doesn't pursue either of them for a romance.
-Iron Bull demonstrates that classic, masculine video game archetypes and progressive views on human nature are not mutually exclusive".
-He included Bull and fellow Inquisition characters Krem, Dorian Pavus and Sera in his list of 2014's Most Intriguing LGBT Characters.

-Alec Meer is fascinated by Iron Bull's visual design, noting that he's "...both muscley and fat; sometimes he looks like horned Adonis, sometimes he looks like Obelix wearing a Goth hat".
+Alec Meer said he was fascinated by Iron Bull's visual design, noting that he's "...both muscley and fat; sometimes he looks like horned Adonis, sometimes he looks like Obelix wearing a Goth hat".
 He comments that the Iron Bull's design does not resemble the typical archetype or image of male warrior characters in massive fantasy adventures.
 Describing the character as "both grotesque and magnificent", he notes that the character is "clearly raw power, but I badly want to know just how far out that belly will flop if he ever takes off that girdle".
 Alec also commented on the design of his nipples, "The pecs are like fatty paving slaps, sure, but those are some pretty damn big nipples too.
 They're wider than his chin.
 They's so low-slung.
 Almost an udder.
 What is the story of the nipples, and of the vast, almost tectonic chest-squares on which they sit?
 Why are they so mesmeric despite looking kind of awful?".